viirgess/test_project_kiojuprivat/README.md

 ### Web

-**Important for Web**: Due to CORS restrictions, you need to run the backend proxy server.
+**Important for Web**: Due to CORS restrictions, you MUST run the backend proxy server.

 **Option 1 - Automated (recommended):**